HOME Register

 Example: Governments must be more efficient when it comes to fiscal responsibility for the poor.

-Example: I understand the need for fiscal balance of government budgets, but governments mostly impose more burden on the poor and cut down social services for them in difficult economic times.
+Example: I understand the need for fiscal balance of government budgets, but governments mostly impose more burden on the poor by cutting down social services for them in difficult economic times.

 Example: We are all hoping the Obama stimulus package will improve the economy.